-Between August 8, 2018 and August 10, 2018, the Company entered into five subscription agreements, pursuant to which the Company agreed to sell, for an aggregate purchase price of \$2,750,000, 6,875,000 units (\$0.40 per unit), representing (i) 6,875,000 Common Shares and (ii) three-year warrants to purchase an aggregate of 6,875,000 Common Shares at an exercise price of \$0.60 per share.
-The warrants provide that they are callable at any time after the bid price of the Company's Common Shares exceeds 120% of the exercise price of the warrants for a period of 20 consecutive business days.
-The subscription agreements require us to file, on or before November 1, 2018, a registration statement with the U.S. Securities and Exchange Commission registering the Common Shares and Common Shares acquirable upon exercise of the warrants issued to such investors.
-If we fail to file the registration statement on or before that date, we must issue to such investors an additional number of units equal to ten percent (10%) of the units originally subscribed for by the investor (which will include additional warrants at the original exercise price).
+Effective July 31, 2018, the Company entered into a subscription agreement with Navy Capital, pursuant to which we agreed to sell to Navy Capital, for a purchase price of \$3,000,000, 7,500,000 units, at \$0.40 per unit, representing (i) 7,500,000 Common Shares, and (ii) three-year warrants to purchase an aggregate of 7,500,000 Common Shares at an exercise price of \$0.60 per Common Share (the "Navy Capital Offering").
+The closing occurred on August 6, 2018.
+In the subscription agreement, we also agreed to file, on or before November 1, 2018, a registration statement with the Commission registering the Common Shares and the warrant shares issued to Navy Capital.
+If we fail to file the registration statement on or before that date, we must issue to Navy Capital an additional number of units equal to ten percent (10%) of the units originally subscribed for by Navy Capital (which will include additional warrants at the original exercise price).
+The warrant is exercisable from time to time, in whole or in part for three years.
+The warrant has anti-dilution provisions that provide for an adjustment to the exercise price in the event of a future sale of Common Shares at a lower price, subject to certain exceptions as set forth in the warrant.
+The warrant also provides that it is callable at any time after the bid price of our Common Shares exceeds 120% of the exercise price of the warrant for a period of 20 consecutive business days.